psamuels00/trump-is-a-fraud/README.md

 # Trump is a Fraud

-Morphological demonstration that Trump is a fraud.
+Morphological demonstration that Donald Trump is a fraud.
 [See, see!][tf].

 [tf]: https://psamuels00.github.io/trump-is-a-fraud/

-This project seeks to demonstrate that, based solely on the similarity of Trump's name to the word "fraud," it is reasonable to assume the intimation that
+This project seeks to demonstrate that, based solely on the similarity of Trump's name to the word "fraud," it is reasonable to assume the claim that

 > Trump really is a fraud.